Product Knowledge Training Is Under Pressure. Here’s How Gamified Digital Simulations Can Help

 • Self-reported confidence

 While the study focused on clinical students, the findings are equally applicable to commercial product training in healthcare.
-When the subject matter is technical, high-stakes, and requires hands-on familiarity, active and multimodal methods consistently outperform static ones.
+When the subject matter is technical and requires hands-on familiarity, active and multimodal methods outperform static alternatives.

 And for healthcare product organizations, any risk of lost knowledge matters.
-Teams who don’t fully retain or internalize product information may struggle to explain key features, replicate correct procedures, or (crucially) support clinical users with confidence, creating potential knock-on effects for patient outcomes.
+Teams who don’t fully retain or internalize product information may struggle to adequately explain key features or (crucially) support clinical users with confidence, creating potential knock-on effects for patient outcomes.

 So, for healthcare product brands, the question is this: how do you accommodate the increasingly complex training needs of sales and support staff in the commercial healthcare sector?
 Read on to discover: